andihit/ctf-write-ups/2015/32c3/kummerkasten.md

 ```
 (Don't forget to minify the javascript source)

-Same as before, decode the base64, then we have two tokens.
+Same as before, decode the base64 data, save as png and open the file in an image viewer.
+The token is the mysql password of the production environment.

-Concatenate it (first the mysql password of production, then the number-only token) and you're done.
+Concatenate it (first the mysql password, then the other number-only token) and you're done.